butuzov/deadlinks/readme.md

 ### Features

 * Retries in case of 502,503,504
-* Concurrent and Cecursive checks
+* Concurrent and recursive checks
 * External links checks

 ## Usage